Houangnt/Yolov8_for_alert_dangerous_with_MatLab/README.md

-Caculate distance based on distance form camera to Robot which used to estimate distance from camera to person
+Caculate distance based on distance from camera to Robot which used to estimate distance from camera to person
 ![result](https://github.com/Houangnt/Yolov8_for_alert_dangerous_with_Mathlab/blob/main/res.jpg?raw=true)